oleksandrbyk/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

 title: November ’19 DVC❤️Heartbeat
 date: 2019-12-14
 description: |
-  Co-hosting our first ever meetup, getting ready for the Hacktoberfest, Martin Fowler's blog about ML lifecycle and automation, fresh Discrord gems and other news.
+  Co-hosting our first ever meetup, sharing our Hacktoberfest experience, 4K ⭐, fresh Discord gems and other news.
 descriptionLong: |
   Every month we are sharing here our news, findings, interesting reads, community takeaways, and everything along the way.
   Some of those are related to our brainchild DVC and its journey.
 The others are a collection of exciting stories and ideas centered around ML best practices and workflow.

-  Co-hosting our first ever meetup, getting ready for the Hacktoberfest, Martin Fowler's blog about ML lifecycle and automation, fresh Discrord gems and other news.
 picture: /uploads/images/2019-12-14/post-image.jpeg
 pictureComment:
   How cool is this handmade swag from our community?
 We were in tears!
 author: ../authors/svetlana_grinchenko.md
 commentsUrl: https://discuss.dvc.org/t/november-19-dvc-heartbeat/284
 tags:
-  - Machine Learning
-  - Artificial Intelligence
+  - Meetup
-  - Open Source
+  - Heartbeat
-  - AI
+  - Hacktoberfest
-  - Version Control
+  - DVC
 ---

 The past few months have been so busy and full of great events!
 We love how